What We Do

 EdPowerment addresses this challenge through three cornerstones across its programs: strengthening student core academics; teaching employability skills; and encouraging personal development.
 Only this combination can accomplish the desired outcome: Self-Reliance.

 Book learning and graduation documents alone will not equip a young person to take his or her place in the workforce.
-This is even truer in societies of limited opportunity such as Tanzania where connections too often determine one’s horizons.
+This is even truer in societies of limited opportunity where connections too often determine one’s horizons.
 Recognizing the limited exposure of the students it serves, EdPowerment infuses its programs with practical coaching in the skills and behaviors that are vital to getting a job or starting one’s own business.

 EdPowerment believes in student-centered learning.
 Whether in our sponsorship program or the KIWOCE Open School, we foster teaching methods and strategies that can turn passive learners into engaged participants.